Shop-specific acts of sustainability per category:

 Polarn O. Pyret sells second hand products.
 In addition, at least 70%* of materials in PO.P’s clothes have a smaller impact on people, the environment and animals.
 PO.P uses the following sustainability labels:

-*Applies to products manufactured as of spring 2023.
+*Applies to all products manufactured from spring 2023 onwards.

 Ruohonjuuri